ctuning/ck-quantum/module/hackathon.20190127/README.md

 Applying a Hadamard gate to each state should do this.

 You can look at `manual_solver.py` and try to come up with a circuit which does this.
-To run the solver type the command: `python3 evaluate.py --fun manual_solver --stats --problem discrete_problem0`
+To run the solver type the command: `python3 evaluate.py --fun manual_solver --problem discrete_problem0`

 ### Problem 1